befort-defever-wedding/befort-defever-wedding.github.io/docs/index.markdown

 We are getting married in Lawrence, KS on December 30, 2023.
 We built this (most basic) website to share information about the wedding in the simplest possible manner.
-No life story, just what you need to know.

 # Day-prior (12/29)